Relacibo/hyprmcsr/docs/004-configuration.md

   > - If **both** are set, both must match.
   >   You can check the values with `hyprctl clients -j`.
 - **minecraft.observeLog.enabled**: Enable or disable State Outputs `wpstateout.txt` observation.
-- **minecraft.observeLog.useInotifywait**: Use `inotifywait` (from inotify-tools) to monitor `wpstateout.txt` in real time (recommended).
-  If not installed or disabled, the script falls back to frequent file polling.
 - **minecraft.onStart**: Array of shell commands/scripts to run after Minecraft has started (executed by `instance_wrapper.sh`).
 See [Command Syntax](#command-syntax-string-or-object)
 - **pipewireLoopback.enabled**: Enable or disable Pipewire audio loopback/splitting.
 - **pipewireLoopback.playbackTarget**: Audio output for Pipewire split (e.g., your headset).